The Manukau Harbour Restoration Society

 - To enable the Harbour to become a recreational asset to the City of Auckland

-MHRS is a membership organisation and a registered charity.
-It is run by a chair, deputy chair and officers of an executive committee elected by financial members.
+MHRS is a membership organisation with a chair, deputy chair and executive committee elected by financial members.
 All officers are volunteers; MHRS has no paid staff.

 MHRS welcomes new members who wish to volunteer on the committee or help with projects.

 In 2021/22 the officers and committee members are:

 Chair: Stephen Lasham, Onehunga

 Deputy Chair and Secretary: Kerry Harvey, Onehunga